PolyAI-LDN/task-specific-datasets/README.md

 ```
 ### Citations

-When using the datasets in your work, please cite CITE_TODO.
+When using the datasets in your work, please cite [the Span-ConveRT paper](https://arxiv.org/abs/2005.08866).

 ```bibtex
 @inproceedings{CoopeFarghly2020,